bchatard/phpstorm-alfred-workflow/README.md

 ## Requirements
 This workflow need PhpStorm command line tools to works:

 1. Open PhpStorm
 2. Go to "Tools" and "Create Command-line Launcher"
 3. In the popup windows, just click on OK

-If you change command line tools path, you need to update worflow.
+If you change command line tools path, you need to update worflow settings:

 1. Go to worklows list and select "PhpStorm: Open project"
 2. Double click on "Run Script" box
   * Click on "Open workflow folder"